 Reading at Home

 Reading with parents and carers at home is invaluable.
 Effective reading to an adult involves careful questioning about what the child is reading and how the story may develop.
 Click on the document below for prompt questions to help your child understand what they are reading.

 Equality and Diversity

 We pride ourselves on having a range of books in our school library and classrooms that celebrate diversity and equality.
 These books are available to all children throughout the academic year in the library and we hope to continue to add more through funding and our wishlist page.
 If you are able to donate any books take a look at the latest newsletter for our current book wishlist.

 As part of our SEN commitment at Stoberry Park we ensure children with additional needs make the best possible progress.
 This is supported by in-class support such as word mats including common misconception words and Read, Write, Inc. and commons misconception word mats.
 Interventions such as Individual Literacy Intervention (ILI) are also used to ensure progress with children.
 Interventions focus on phase 2 and 3 spellings and one to one reading for understanding.
 If you would like any further information on our SEN provision, please contact our SENCO Ms Kelly Thomas.

 Phonics - Read Write Inc.

 Phonics is taught daily from EYFS and we aim for all children to master the phonetic code as soon as possible.
-Phonics is taught in small groups following the Read Write Inc. scheme and the priority is that children develop their knowledge of the 26 letters in the alphabet, leading to the 44 phonemes and 140 letter combinations.
+Phonics is taught in whole year group or whole class groups following the Read Write Inc. scheme and the priority is that children develop their knowledge of the 26 letters in the alphabet, leading to the 44 phonemes and 140 letter combinations.
 At the end of Year 1 children undergo a statutory phonics screening check.
 Children who do not yet meet the expected threshold continue receiving RWI sessions.